Dimensionnnnn/chat-react-hacaton/README.md

 1. We go to the site, enter the login, under which we will go and click "Login"
 2. Next, in the list on the left, select the username and send him a message.
 3. It is important that there are several users and that you can switch between them, while seeing messages for these users

+To run code:
+Download archive with code
+Run npm install to install modules
+Run npm run dev to run the project